Nie-Tianyi/rs_algorithm_practise/README.md

 ### 1. Pseudo Random Generator Algorithms

-Generating a psedo random number involves take modulo on large integer.
+Generating a pseudo random number involves take modulo on large integer.
 To generate a large integer, we can define few steps to calculate a random integer:

 ``` rust
 pub struct RandomGen {